 Next, Mick had to speak.
 It was really a touching moment.
 Many hundreds of people had been waiting in the hot sun, some under umbrellas – so what does one say?
 The Yates kids were pretty much fed up with Mick’s normal line of bad-joke speech making, so it was time to be a little different, and in fact rather serious.
 It was striking, once more, how much the parents and grandparents were involved in the school.
 It was, in fact, far more than a school.
 It was a centre for the community.
 That therefore became Mick’s theme.

 Then came the most surprising part of the ceremony.
 We had not been warned.
 Mick and Ingrid were awarded Medals of National Construction by the Government.
 Truthfully, we had very mixed feelings about this.
 On the one hand, like any such award, there is a moment of pride.
 On the other hand, the hard work had really been done by so many other people, and we were just symbols.
-Hopefully it was in that latter vein that we accepted the medals.
+Hopefully it was in that latter spirit that we accepted the medals.

 Royal Government of Cambodia